FRRouting/frr/doc/developer/topotests.rst

    $ # Change to the top level directory of topotests.
    $ cd path/to/topotests
    $ # Tests must be run as root, since micronet requires it.
-   $ sudo pytest
+   $ sudo -E pytest

 In order to run a specific test, you can use the following command:

 .. code:: shell

    $ # running a specific topology
-   $ sudo pytest ospf-topo1/
+   $ sudo -E pytest ospf-topo1/
    $ # or inside the test folder
    $ cd ospf-topo1
-   $ sudo pytest # to run all tests inside the directory
+   $ sudo -E pytest # to run all tests inside the directory
-   $ sudo pytest test_ospf_topo1.py # to run a specific test
+   $ sudo -E pytest test_ospf_topo1.py # to run a specific test
    $ # or outside the test folder
    $ cd ..
-   $ sudo pytest ospf-topo1/test_ospf_topo1.py # to run a specific one
+   $ sudo -E pytest ospf-topo1/test_ospf_topo1.py # to run a specific one

 The output of the tested daemons will be available at the temporary folder of your machine: